huuuuusy/Music-Style-Transformation/README.md

 1. Note processing method:

-There are two possible methods to extract notes information:
+There are two possible methods to extract chords information:

-The first one, all-information: extract the note information with its duration information(such as **F#4-flat-ninth_pentachord**).
+The first one, all-information: extract the chord information with its duration information(such as **F#4-flat-ninth_pentachord**).

-The second one, single-information: only extract the note information(such as **F#4**).
+The second one, single-information: only extract the chord information(such as **F#4**).

 2. num_train_steps: